• Skip to main content

 Technology is transforming clinical workflows.
 If the idea of driving this tech innovation invigorates you, the fields of nursing informatics and health IT—which is closely connected to HIM—is another option to consider.
 In tech-focused roles, you build and manage the systems used by HIM professionals and clinical staff.

 Again, a background in nursing is an asset for these positions, since you know first-hand how technology can help or hinder work done on the floor.
-Plus, health IT professionals in leadership roles tend to make more than $100,000, according to a 2018 HIMSS compensation survey.
+Plus, health IT professionals in nurse informatics tend to make more than $100,000, according to a 2020 HIMSS workforce survey.

 The University of Wisconsin online Bachelor of Science in Health Information Management and Technology offers two curriculum tracks in HIM and health IT.
 Students can choose to specialize in one or both.
 Unsure of whether HIM or health IT is the better fit for you?
 Learn more about the HIM and health IT tracks.